Toroidal grid minors and stretch in embedded graphs: Drawing embedded graphs into the plane

 crossings.
 The inductive application of Lemma~\ref{lem:dew2} yields $k_i\leq2^{j-i}k_j$ for all $1\leq i<j\leq g$.
 Therefore

-We have thus shown how to produce a drawing of $G$ with at most $3\cdot(2^{g+1}-2-g)\cdot \max_{1\le i \le g} \{k_i\ell_i\}$ crossings.
+We have thus shown that the plane embedding $G_g$ can be extended into a drawing of $G$ with at most $\chi$ crossings as in \eqref{eq:3M}.
 It remains to show how such a drawing can be computed efficiently from an embedding of $G$ in $\Sigma_g$.
-The algorithm runs two phases: \begin{enumerate} \item A good planarizing sequence $(G_1^*,\gamma_1), \dots, (G_g^*,\gamma_g)$ for $G^*$ is computed using $g$ calls to the $\ca O(n\log n)$ algorithm of Kutz~\cite{Ku06}, which finds a cycle witnessing nonseparating edge-width in orientable surfaces.
-During the computation, we represent $G^*$ by its rotation scheme which allows fast implementation of the cutting operation as well. \item In the planar graph $G_g$, optimal insertion routes are found for all the missing edges $F=E(G)\sem E(G_g)$ using linear-time breadth-first search in $G_g^*$.
-A key observation is that we are looking for these insertion routes only between predefined pairs of faces $a_g(f)$ and $b_g(f)$ for each $f\in F$.
-Since each of $\{a_g(f) \ : f\in F_i\ \}$ and $\{b_g(f) \ : f\in F_i\ \}$ has at most $2^{g-i}$ elements for each $i=1,2,\ldots,g$, it follows that we need to perform at most $2^{g-1}+\dots+2^1+2^0<2^g$ searches in total (independently of $|F|$), a process that takes an overall linear time for fixed~$g$.
-From the practical point of view, it may be worthwhile to mention that $|G_g|$ also serves as a natural upper bound for the considered faces. \end{enumerate} In view of this, the overall runtime of the algorithm is $\ca O(n\log n)$ for each fixed $g$. \end{proof}
+The algorithm runs two phases: \begin{enumerate} \item A good planarizing sequence $(G_1^*,\gamma_1), \dots, (G_g^*,\gamma_g)$ for $G^*$ is computed using $g$ calls to an $\ca O(n\log n)$ algorithm of Kutz~\cite{Ku06}, or to a faster $\ca O(n\log\log n)$ algorithm of Italiano et al.~\cite{ItalianoNSW11}, which both can find a cycle witnessing nonseparating edge-width in orientable surfaces.
+These runtime bounds assume $g$ fixed.
+During the computation, we represent $G^*$ by its rotation scheme which allows a sufficiently fast implementation of the cutting operation as well. \item In the planar graph $G_g$, optimal insertion routes are found for all the missing edges $F=E(G)\sem E(G_g)$ independently using linear-time breadth-first search in $G_g^*$.
+A key observation with respect to runtime is that we are looking for these insertion routes only between the predefined pairs of faces $a_g(f)$ and $b_g(f)$ for each $f\in F$, and each of $\{a_g(f) \ : f\in F_i\ \}$ and $\{b_g(f) \ : f\in F_i\ \}$ has at most $2^{g-i}$ elements for $i=1,2,\ldots,g$.
+(From the practical point of view, it may be worthwhile to mention that $|G_g|$ also serves as a natural upper bound for the number of considered faces.)
+It follows that we need to perform searches for at most $2^{g-1}+\dots+2^1+2^0<2^g$ routes in total (independently of $|F|$), a process that takes an overall linear time for fixed~$g$.
+Further, by a routine post-processing after each computed route we ensure that no two routes cross each other more than once, again in total linear time since the number of pairs of compared routes is bounded in~$g$.

+It follows that we need to perform at most $2^{g-1}+\dots+2^1+2^0<2^g$ searches in total (independently of $|F|$), a process that takes an overall linear time for fixed~$g$.
+Then, a routine algorithm inserts the individual edges of $F$ along the computed routes in $G_g$, making dummy vertices for the induced crossings.
+This routine takes $\ca O(n+\chi)$ steps where $\chi$ is as in \eqref{eq:3M}.
+Moreover, $\chi=\ca O(\crg(G)\Delta^2)$ by Lemma~\ref{lem:kl-to-tex}, and $\crg(G)=\ca O(n\Delta)$ by \cite{DV12}. \end{enumerate} In view of this, the overall runtime of the algorithm is $\ca O\big(n(\log\log n+\Delta^3)\big)$ for each fixed $g$. \end{proof}